 The net average wages in the country have also grown a lot in the past several years, mainly thanks to the developments in the IT and tourism industry, as well as the help received by the country from the European Union.

-Of course, some jobs are better paid than others – like anywhere in the world, with Croatia recording the highest average wages in the IT department, health system and banks.
+Of course, some jobs are better paid than others – like anywhere in the world, with Croatia recording the highest average wages in the IT department, healthcare system and banks.

-But, overall, the NET average salary in Croatia in cities like Zagreb, Split, Zadar or Dubrovnik (and all the other cities) is around 855 Euros.
+But, overall, the NET average salary in Croatia is around 820 Euros.
 This is after tax and paying social security and health insurance.

-Of course, if you compare the average wages in Croatia to those in the European Union, things don’t look that good, as Croatia is still towards the bottom.
-But the important thing is that salaries have been growing steadily over the years and especially the average income in the country has seen massive jumps in most industries.
+Of course, if you compare the average wages in Croatia to those in the European Union, things don’t look that good, as Croatia is still towards the bottom, above 5 countries only.

 Also have in mind that the prices in Croatia are also much lower than in the better earning EU countries, so everything evens up in the end, resulting in a good quality of life being lived on an average salary in any of the country’s cities.